ThomasByr/chess/README.md

 2.  <details><summary>Why C++ and not C# ot Java ?</summary>

     Apparently, coding a small "game" in cpp is just much more pleasant than doing it in cs or java, even if super tools like unity exist... cs is just not a thing the french educational system, but unreal engine isn't taught here either so we are just here pretending coding a 2d game in the terminal in cpp is a real thing out there in the world.
+And don't get me started on sld2... this isn't even a game engine and is slower than my dead grandmother.
     </details>

 3.  <details><summary>It at least has an AI to it right ?</summary>